dbursztynowski/5g-taskforce/looptest/README.md

 ```
 2) On each agent node where the feature is to be enabled

-(Note: one can enable the feature on a subset of workers, but needs to control pod placement then)
+(Note: one can enable the feature on a subset of workers, but will need to control the placement of vertically scaled pods.)

 - modify file /etc/systemd/system/k3s-agent.service to add feature-gates as follows:
 ```